apache/predictionio/docs/manual/recommendation/quickstart.md

 # Quick Start - Recommendation Engine Template

 An engine template is a basic skeleton of an engine.
+PredictionIO's Recommendation Engine Template (/templates/scala-parallel-recommendation) has integrated **Apache Spark MLlib**'s Collaborative Filtering algorithm by default.
  You can customize it easily to fit your specific needs.
-PredictionIO currently offers two engine templates for **Apache Spark MLlib**:

-* Collaborative Filtering Engine Template - with MLlib ALS (/templates/scala-parallel-recommendation)
-* Classification Engine Template - with MLlib Naive Bayes  (/templates/scala-parallel-classification)

-This Quick Start hows you how to use the Collaborative Filtering Engine Template to build your own recommendation engine for production use.
+We are going to show you how to create your own classification engine for production use based on this template.

 ## Install PredictionIO